kartoza/QGISTrainingWorkshop/README.md

 # QGIS Training Materials

 It is important to orient people into how the training works since most people are used to 'following the notes’.
 It also takes a little time to get used to the training modality but once they do I think they get much more in-depth knowledge.
+One key thing we should point out is that these training materials are intended to be used by a competent and knowledgable instructor - they do not try to include every small detail or nuance - the instructor is expected to relay this kind of detail vebally to the audience.
+Rather these worksheets provide an activity framework of small modular tasks that an instructor can use to guide their course attendees through a range of topics.

 Our plan is to build out a curriculum of vertical topics (e.g. symbology), horizontal topics (how do I combine skills from various vertical topics in a workflow), DRR specific training (generally theory of preparing for disasters) and InaSAFE (as a vertical topic).